ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

   - relabels (`@FLUENT_LOG`) logs coming from fluentd itself to reroute them (discard them).

   - extract kubernetes metadata (`kubernetes` field added by fluentbit kubernetes filter) and add new fields: `app`, `pod`, `namespace`, `container` and `node_name`.
 Remove `kubernetes` object from the log.

-  - removes `log_processed` field, and creates a new field `json_message.<container-name>` containing original `log_processed` field but copied to a unique map using container name `container`.
-This way we assure that all log fields are unique avoiding errors during the ingestion into ES.

   - relabels (`@DISPATCH`)the rest of logs to be dispatched to the outputs